Case Study:

 The brief

-This project involves a significant rear extension and internal reconfiguration to create a large, open-plan kitchen-dining space at the back of the house.
-The scope also includes first-floor alterations and modernisation throughout.
-The overall aim is to transform the living space while ensuring the new elements blend naturally with the existing home — as though they’d always been there.
+This project involved a significant rear extension and internal reconfiguration to create a large, open-plan kitchen-dining space at the back of the house.
+The scope also included first-floor alterations and modernisation throughout.
+The overall aim was to transform the living space while ensuring the new elements blended naturally with the existing home – as though they’d always been there.

 The challenges

-One of the key challenges is aesthetic continuity.
-To satisfy planning and maintain the home’s character, it’s essential that the materials — especially the clay roof tiles and facing bricks — match the existing fabric as closely as possible.
-This has meant carefully sourcing reclaimed and new materials that will weather in sympathetically.
+One of the key challenges was achieving aesthetic continuity.
+To satisfy planning and maintain the home’s character, it was essential that the materials – especially the clay roof tiles and facing bricks – matched the existing fabric as closely as possible.
+This required careful sourcing of reclaimed and new materials that would weather sympathetically over time.

-Another major technical hurdle came with the installation of underfloor heating.
-The original flooring had to be removed and dug down extensively to accommodate the new system, requiring careful sequencing and consideration of insulation and damp protection.
+Another major technical challenge was the installation of underfloor heating.
+The original flooring had to be removed and dug down extensively to accommodate the system, requiring careful sequencing and close consideration of insulation and damp protection.

 Our approach

-From the outset, the focus has been on delivering a high-quality, practical build that meets both visual and technical goals.
-For the external finishes, we’ve sourced matching roof tiles — including reclaimed clay tiles — and used careful brick selection to ensure the new structure feels fully integrated with the original.
+Our focus throughout was on delivering a high-quality, practical build that met both the visual and technical goals of the project.
+For the external finishes, we sourced matching roof tiles – including reclaimed clay tiles – and selected bricks carefully to ensure the new structure felt fully integrated with the original house.